 The academic advising process is a collaborative connection between the academic advisor and the student.
 During each semester's academic advising meetings, the advisors and the student select academic courses based upon the student's declared major course curriculum.
 Students are also provided opportunities to explore career and educational goals and become familiar with major requirements.
 Academic Advisors diligently adhere to the academic policies and procedures established by the university; and serve as instructors for the First Year Experience (Orientation 101 and 102) courses.
-Main office, room 110.
-For more information, contact Mindi Thompson, Lead Academic Advisor/Mentor, (256) 372-4289, mindi.thompson@aamu.edu or Danon Holmes, Academic Advisor/Mentor, (256) 372-8683, danon.holmes1@aamu.edu.
-Note: Students with Academic Probation that have 36+ credit hours will be paired with an Academic Coordinator within their Academic College the major falls under when they contact the Freshman Academy.

-Academic Recovery
+Academic Coaching

-The Academic Recovery program provides specialized intrusive academic assistance to all students on academic warning, academic probation and/or those who are experiencing academic difficulty.
-The mission of these academic advisor/mentors is to provide recovery services which increase student achievement and persistence.
+The Academic Coaching Program provides specialized academic assistance to all students on academic warning, academic probation and/or those who are experiencing academic difficulty.
+The mission academic coaching is to provide academic recovery services which increases student achievement and persistence.
 Additional assistance is provided to students who have not declared a major and who may need additional guidance with determining their educational goals and career pursuits.
 This is vital as continued enrollment in an undergraduate program at Alabama A&M University is dependent upon a student maintaining academic progress towards attaining a degree.
-For more information, contact Dr. Veronica Booker, Acad Recovery Advisor/Mentor, (256) 372-4165, veronica.booker@aamu.edu, or Abony Parker, Acad Recovery Advisor/Mentor, (256) 372-8418, abony.parker@aamu.edu.